poovamraj/battleship-android/README.md

 **Battleship - Android Game**

+`d282d6c9adebdbe3add88b3b806a77853151208e` is the last commit with done within the specified timeline, rest of the commits are only to add samples to the README.md

 **App**

 - MVVM Architecture is strictly followed.
 This can be visibly seen where just changing the Model layer makes it work for both Bot and Online Game